-58. Ghana was concerned about the torture and ill-treatment of ethnic and religious minorities by security forces.
+58. Ghana expressed concern about the torture and ill-treatment of ethnic and religious minorities by security forces.

-59. Regarding human trafficking, the delegation of Myanmar stated that Myanmar was cooperating closely with its neighbours and partners at bilateral, sub-regional and regional levels.
-From January to September 2015, 201 offenders were prosecuted under TIP Law.
+59. Regarding human trafficking, the delegation of Myanmar stated that Myanmar was cooperating closely with its neighbours and partners at the bilateral, subregional and regional levels.
+From January to September 2015, 201 offenders had been prosecuted under the law against trafficking in persons.

-60. Concerning combating money laundering and counter-financing of terrorism, Myanmar was actively engaged with Asia Pacific Group on Money Laundering and Financial Action Task Force and adopted the Anti-Money Laundering Law and Counter Terrorism Law in 2014.
+60. With respect to combating money laundering and the financing of terrorism, Myanmar was actively engaged with the Asia/Pacific Group on Money Laundering and its financial action task force and had adopted an anti-money laundering law and a counter-terrorism law in 2014.

-61. NHRC was established in September 2011.
-In March 2014, the Myanmar National Human Rights Commission Law was adopted by the Parliament to bring it in line with the Paris Principles.
-The Commission was functioning freely and independently.
+61. The national human rights commission had been established in September 2011.
+In March 2014, the Myanmar National Human Rights Commission Law had been adopted by the Parliament to bring the commission into line with the Paris Principles.
+The commission was functioning freely and independently.
 Commission reports were issued and publicized in the newspapers.
-Cooperation with OHCHR and AICHR was ongoing.
+Cooperation with OHCHR and the Association of Southeast Asian Nations Intergovernmental Commission on Human Rights was ongoing.

-62. The President issued an order to form the Scrutiny Committee to monitor the political prisoners in 2013.
+62. The President had issued an order to form a committee to monitor political prisoners in 2013.
 The committee submitted to the President its recommendations for granting amnesty and pardon.
-Successive Special Rapporteurs on the situation of human rights in Myanmar, members of NHRC and Supreme Court judges visited prisoners.
-ICRC helped upgrade the water, sanitation and health services for prisoners.
-NHRC had investigated the complaints on torture of political prisoners and found that they were not true.
+The Special Rapporteur on the situation of human rights in Myanmar, members of the national human rights commission and Supreme Court judges had visited prisoners.
+The International Committee of the Red Cross had helped upgrade the water, sanitation and health services for prisoners.
+The commission had investigated complaints regarding torture of political prisoners and found that they were not true.

-63. The delegation indicated that the 2012 Law Amending the Ward and Village Track Administration Law criminalized and penalized forced labour, by carrying one-year imprisonment or 100,000 kyats fine or both for any perpetrators.
-The forced labour complaint mechanism set up in 2007 with ILO was functioning smoothly.
+63. The 2012 law amending the ward and village tract administration law criminalized and penalized forced labour, imposing one year of imprisonment or a 100,000 kyat fine or both on perpetrators.
+The forced labour complaint mechanism set up in 2007 with the International Labour Organization (ILO) was functioning smoothly.

-64. Myanmar's ratification of the ILO Convention No. 182 had greatly contributed to the protection of the child rights.
-Myanmar would be exploring to join other important ILO instruments pertaining to child rights, including 1973 Minimum Age Convention No. 138.
+64. The State's ratification of the ILO Worst Forms of Child Labour Convention, 1999 (No. 182) had greatly contributed to the protection of child rights.
+Myanmar would explore joining other important ILO instruments pertaining to child rights, including the Minimum Age Convention, 1973 (No. 138).

-65. After the adoption of the 2011 Labour Organization Law, a total of 1914 employers and labour organizations had been formed.
-The Confederation of Trade Union Myanmar was formed in July 2015 as the country's first national-level labour organization.
-Furthermore, in line with the 2012 Settlement of Labour Dispute Law, tripartite mechanisms were formed at Township, Region and State levels.
+65. Since the adoption of the labour organization law of 2011, 1,914 employer and labour organizations had been formed.
+The Confederation of Trade Unions of Myanmar had been formed in July 2015 as the country's first national-level labour organization.
+Furthermore, in accordance with the settlement of labour dispute law of 2012, tripartite mechanisms had been formed at the township, region and State levels.

-66. Myanmar became a member of IOM in 2012 and was working for the promotion and protection of the rights of its migrant workers.
-In 2013, Complaint Mechanism Centers had been opened in major cities to address the needs of migrant workers.
-Moreover, the Migrant Workers' Reporting Counter had been opened at the Yangon International Airport to facilitate access to overseas employment.
+66. Myanmar had become a member of the International Organization for Migration in 2012 and was working for the promotion and protection of the rights of its migrant workers.
+In 2013, complaint mechanism centres had been opened in major cities to address the needs of migrant workers.
+Moreover, a migrant workers' reporting counter had been opened at Yangon International Airport to facilitate access to overseas employment.

-67. As for participation of women in political life, a considerable number of women were occupying Minister, Deputy Minister, Director General, Ambassador and Parliamentarian posts, and the number was growing.
+67. Regarding participation of women in political life, a considerable number of women were occupying posts at the levels of minister, deputy minister, director general and ambassador and parliamentarian posts, and the number was growing.